dhuynh38/Flairsheet/README.md

 3) Password For Sudo: flairadmin7

 ## To update the current angular app production ##
+1) Checkout production branch on your computer: git checkout production
+2) Pull in new changes from master branch: git pull origin master
-1) Build production on your computer: ng build --prod
+3) Build production on your computer: ng build --prod
-2) Push all your changes including your dist folder up to master
+4) Add, commit, and push up new changes to production branch: git add . git commit git push origin production
-3) ssh into digital ocean's server using admin: ssh admin@162.243.170.145
+5) ssh into digital ocean's server using admin: ssh admin@162.243.170.145
-4) Navigate to flairsheet folder
+6) Navigate to flairsheet folder
+7) Make sure you're in production branch: git checkout production
-5) Pull down changes from master: git fetch --all git rebase
+8) Pull down changes from production branch: git fetch --all git rebase
-6) Run the command:
+9) Run the command:
     npm install
     pm2 delete 0
     pm2 start server
-7) Exit the server with command: exit
+10) Exit the server with command: exit

 ## Optional ##